Daniel T. Coyne

 Clinical Professor of Law

-Professor Coyne practices criminal law in the Law Offices of Chicago-Kent and focuses his representation on defending individuals charged with murder and individuals subject to involuntary commitment pursuant to the Illinois Sexually Violent Persons Act.
+Professor Coyne practices criminal law in the Law Offices at Chicago-Kent.
+He concentrates his practice on defending individuals charged with murder and individuals subject to involuntary commitment pursuant to the Illinois Sexually Violent Persons Act.

-Prior to joining the faculty at IIT Chicago-Kent in May 2005, Professor Coyne headed a private practice working exclusively on criminal cases.
-He has previously been special legal consultant to the Circuit Court of Cook County Mock Trial Project of the Chicago Coalition for Law-Related Education (CCLRE), a program that involved all of the Chicago Public High Schools in a citywide, mock-trial competition.
+For twenty years before joining the faculty at Chicago-Kent in May 2005, Professor Coyne headed a private practice working exclusively on criminal cases.
+He previously has been special legal consultant to the Circuit Court of Cook County Mock Trial Project of the Chicago Coalition for Law-Related Education (CCLRE), a program that involved all of the Chicago public high schools in a citywide mock trial competition.
 He coached trial advocacy teams and authored six trial manuals utilized by the project.
 Professor Coyne has also been active in the Fairy Trial Project of the Circuit Court of Cook County since its inception in 1987, serving as legal consultant to the writing and production teams.

-Professor Coyne has previously taught at Northeastern Illinois University, University of Illinois at Urbana-Champaign and Northern Illinois University, and has been a guest lecturer at Northwestern University, Iowa State University, the School of the Art Institute of Chicago, and the University of Illinois at Chicago.
-For five years, he was associated with the Center for Talent Development at Northwestern University, teaching law-related curricula to gifted students who gathered each summer from schools around the world.
+Professor Coyne previously taught at Northeastern Illinois University, the University of Illinois at Urbana-Champaign and Northern Illinois University and has been a guest lecturer at Northwestern University, Iowa State University, the School of the Art Institute of Chicago and the University of Illinois at Chicago.
+For five years, he was associated with Northwestern University's Center for Talent Development, teaching law-related curricula to gifted students who gathered each summer from schools around the world.

-Professor Coyne earned his bachelor's degree in criminal justice from the University of Illinois at Chicago in 1980, following his military service as a combat air crewman in the U.S. Navy.
-He earned his law degree from The John Marshall Law School in 1984.
+Professor Coyne earned his bachelor's degree in criminal justice from the University of Illinois at Chicago in 1980 following his military service as a combat air crewman in the U.S. Navy.
+He attended the evening division of the John Marshall Law School, earning his J.D. in 1984.
+Professor Coyne has been admitted to practice before the U.S. Supreme Court, the Illinois Supreme Court, the Seventh Circuit Court of Appeals, and numerous Federal District Courts.
 Professor Coyne holds a Lead Counsel Certification in the Capital Litigation Trial Bar of the Illinois Supreme Court.
+He is a member of the ABA, ISBA, CCL, CBA and LAGBAC.
 He is a regular contributor to the national and local media on criminal law issues.
-Professor Coyne teaches criminal litigation and focuses his pro bono efforts on indigent people with AIDS who require representation in the criminal justice system.
+His teaching responsibilities at Chicago-Kent include classes in criminal litigation and criminal procedure.
+He also supervises a section of criminal defense clinic and multiple sections of the 1L Your Way curriculum.
+Professor Coyne focuses his pro bono obligation on the representation of indigent members of the LGBTQ community and people with AIDS.

 A Report on Chicago's Felony Courts (Chicago Appleseed Fund for Justice Criminal Justice Project, December 2007) (member of advisory board).